by Fr. Lawrence Farley

 I am a great fan of the BBC series “Call the Midwife”, which features a group of Anglican sisters working among the poor in a London neighbourhood as midwives.
 Their order is fictional, but is based upon the actual order and London experiences of the Community of St. John the Divine, then working in London and now moved to Birmingham.
 Being such a fan of the series, I wanted to check out the real community online.
 Their numbers are fewer now, as the community has been reduced to five elderly women.
 What interested me was that unlike their BBC counterparts who wore a blue monastic habit, veil and wimple, the sisters today no longer wear a monastic habit, having dispensed with it since the days when they wore it in the 1960s.
 In this they are no different than other western monastic orders of nuns, including many Roman Catholic nuns, who since the days of Vatican II have also put aside their monastic habits and adopted secular dress.

 It reminded me of a similar phenomenon among the parish clergy.
 It used to be that a parish priest could be as readily identified on the street by his outward dress, just as monastics could be identified by theirs, at least in the Roman Catholic, Anglican, and Orthodox traditions.
 Anglican clergy wore a black suit, and a white collar (popularly called “a dog collar”), as did Roman Catholic clergy.
 Since the days of Vatican II, western clergy have begun dispensing with black suit and collar, and now cannot always be readily identified as clergy when on the street or not officiating at the altar.
 In some Anglican circles, this outward shedding of clerical dress has been also accompanied by a shedding the clerical title: the clergyman is no longer “Rev. Smith” or “Father Smith”.
 Now he says, “Just call me Bob.”
 An exception is that of women clergy—a priestess, in my experience, can usually be counted on to sport the clerical shirt and collar, thereby stressing her clerical status.
-I remember in particular one photo of a group of Anglican clergy: the male bishop and the male priests in the group photo all wore sport shirts and turtlenecks.
+I remember in particular about the custom hockey uniforms in Canada because of its style and color and one photo of a group of Anglican clergy: the male bishop and the male priests in the group photo all wore sport shirts and turtlenecks.
 The one female priest in the group wore a prominent clerical collar.
 As she doubtless intended, there was no mistaking her for a layperson.

 So, what’s the deal with clerical dress and monastic habits?
 Do they really matter?
 Obviously there are things more important than the clothes on one’s back, and no one suggests that one cannot be holy without clerical dress or that outer clerical dress automatically bestows inner sanctity.
 But I suggest that even so, such things do matter.
 The proof that they matter is that some have dispensed with them.
 No one who says of something, “It doesn’t matter, so we should get rid of it” is really quite honest.
 If it really didn’t matter, then one wouldn’t be concerned about it one way or the other.
 Clearly the thing has some significance; it is that significance that the reformers are concerned to deny and ditch.
 When a Baptist says to me, “Incense doesn’t matter, so why use it?”, and when I reply, “If it really doesn’t matter, then let’s keep it”, it then becomes apparent that to him it matters a great deal, which is why he wants to get rid of it.
 So then we may ask: what is the significance of monastic habit and clerical dress?